-You will find examples of assessment sheets for the recording of individual candidate and activity marks in the appendix.
+Examples of assessment sheets for the recording of individual candidate and activity marks can be downloaded from www.cie.org.uk/samples.
 There are separate assessment forms for Track and Field Athletics, Competitive Swimming and Cross Country Running which must be used.